-Tests for compliance with FCC Regulations Part 15, Subpart B, and Industry Canada RSS-210, were performed on Lear Corporation model FR07U204.
+Tests for compliance with FCC Regulations Part 15, Subpart B, and Industry Canada RSS-210/Gen, were performed on Lear Corporation model FR07P150.
 This device is subject to the Rules and Regulations as a Receiver.
 As a Digital Device it is exempt, but such measurements were made to assess the receiver's overall emissions.

-In testing completed on May 26, 2005, the device tested in the worst case met the allowed FCC (Class B) specifications for radiated emissions by 8.9 dB (see p.
+In testing completed on September 20, 2005, the device tested in the worst case met the allowed FCC and IC (Class B) specifications for radiated emissions by 9.9 dB (see p.
 6).
-The conducted emissions tests do not apply, since the device is powered from a 12 VDC automotive system.
+The conducted emissions tests do not apply, since the device is powered from a 12 VDC system.